-SACRAMENTO – The New Mexico Department of Game and Fish is offering a special hunter education camp where youths can receive hands-on training and earn their hunter education certification free of charge.
+SACRAMENTO – The New Mexico Department of Game and Fish is offering a special hunter education camp where youths can receive hands-on training and earn their hunter education certification for free.

-The camp is open to youths ages 11 to 18 who are accompanied by a responsible adult.
+The camp is open to youths ages 10 to 17 who are accompanied by a registered adult.
 It will be conducted the weekend of Aug.
-11-13 at Camp Wehinahpay Boy Scout Camp in the Sacramento Mountains east of Alamogordo.
-Participants are responsible for bringing their own camping gear.
-Meals will be provided Friday dinner through Sunday lunch.
-Registration for this camp is now being accepted.
-Those interested in attending must complete and return the registration form available at www.wildlife.state.nm.us/education/hunter-education/ by 5 p.m.
-July 21 to be eligible.
-Slots will be filled on a first-come, first-served basis.
+3-5, at the beautiful Camp Wehinahpay Boy Scout Camp in the Sacramento Mountains east of Alamogordo.
+Participants are responsible for their own camping gear, but meals from Friday dinner through Sunday lunch will be provided.
+Registration for this camp opportunity opens July 9.
+Participants must complete and return the registration form available at www.wildlife.state.nm.us/education/hunter-education/ by noon, July 16, to be eligible.
+Slots will be filled on a first-come, first-serve basis.

 The department is hosting the camp in partnership with the Safari Club International Foundation.

-To qualify for the camp, youths must have an online account with the department, register with an adult and complete the required homework before attending.
-To hunt legally in New Mexico, youth under 18 years of age must first successfully complete a hunter education course or be registered in the department’s Mentored-Youth Hunting Program.
+To qualify for the camp, participants must have an online account with the department, and provide their Customer Identification Number account, register with an adult and complete the required homework before attending.
+To hunt legally in New Mexico, youths under 18 years of age must first successfully complete a hunter education course or be registered in the department’s Mentored-Youth Hunting Program.